-2021 PAC Australia Benchmarking Survey
+2021 PAC Australia Benchmarking

 PAC Australia is able to present the reports in an online, searchable format.
 This means that you can now compare standards such as staffing levels, salaries, turnover, attendance, levels of entrepreneurial activity etc with venues of similar attributes.

 Accessing the reports and dashboards free of charge is one of the many benefits of PAC Australia Membership.

 Non-PAC Australia members and the wider industry will also be able to download the 2021 Economic Activity Report for free when it’s available.
 The Venue Charges and Salaries Reports and access to the online Benchmarking Dashboards are only available for purchase.